gummyworm/monster/docs/linker.md

 ### LINK FILE FORMAT
 The LINK file is responsible for producing the desired layout for the binary program.
-Segment usage is defined in the object files and is always relative.
-The section definition is absolute and tells the linker where to place the segments.
+It contains two "blocks" of definitions for the two concepts that define how the linker performs its job of laying out the program.

-The link file contains two "blocks" of definitions for these two concepts:
+  - `MEMORY` - defines the SECTION sizes and properties
-  - `MEMORY` - defines the section sizes and properties
+  - `SEGMENTS` - defines how the SEGMENTS defined in the object code map to the memory SECTIONS.

-  - `SEGMENTS` - defines how the segments defined in the object code map to the memory sections.
+The LINK file must always be named "LINK".
+Therefore, only 1 such file may exist on a given disk.

-The link file must always be named "LINK".
-Therefore, only 1 link file may exist on a given disk.
-The linker loads this file before beginning the link process and uses it to build the layout for the final linked binary.
+The linker loads this file before beginning the link process and uses it to initialize the layout for the final linked binary as well as define the constraints for it.

 #### EXAMPLE
-Below is a simple example to demonstrate the link configuration file format
+Below is a simple LINK file example to demonstrate its configuration format

 ```
 MEMORY [